d-kleine/d-kleine/README.md

 ┌──────────────────────────────────────────────────────────────────────────────┐
 │ Command Prompt - C:\Users\d-kleine                                           │
 ├──────────────────────────────────────────────────────────────────────────────┤
-│ Work and Organizational Psychologist with experience as a Full-Stack         │ │ Data Scientist specialized in Machine Learning with competencies in MLOps.   │ │ Passionate about automating processes and improving workflows through        │ │ innovative, customer-centric AI solutions.
-Purpose driven and always         │ │ eager to learn new things.                                                   │ └──────────────────────────────────────────────────────────────────────────────┘ .
+│ Work and Organizational Psychologist with experience as a Data Scientist     │
+| specialized in Machine Learning with competencies in MLOps.
+Passionate       │
+| about automating processes and improving workflows through innovative,       │
+| customer-centric solutions.
+Actively engaged in contributing to open source  │
+| projects to enhance collaboration, share knowledge, and drive impactful      │
+│ technological advancements.
+Purpose-driven, eager, and committed to          │
+| continuous learning and staying ahead of trends in the field of AI.          │
+└──────────────────────────────────────────────────────────────────────────────┘
+.
 ├── README.md